Designed Exclusively for APT guests

-Today, we will explore this coastal wilderness sanctuary, driving through a variety of landscapes and enjoying some bush walks.
+Today, we will explore this coastal wilderness sanctuary, driving through a variety of landscapes and enjoying some bush walks and a scenic flight.
 This 4000-square-kilometre park contains coastal floodplains, salt flats and mangroves, escarpment country and dense forest.Daily :

 Travel to Katherine via the natural Mataranka Thermal Pool, where you can unwind in the warm crystal-clear waters, which are said to have healing properties for aches and pains.

 Board a cruise through Katherine Gorge and marvel at the network of gorges carved from centuries-old sandstone.

 Arrive in Darwin, this evening, say goodbye to newfound friends and your Driver-Guide during a farewell dinner at your hotel.